platypusguy/jacobin/README.md

 * Extensive logging data (use `-verbose:finest` to enable.
 Caveat: this produces *a lot* of data)

 **To do:**
-* Emit instrumented data to a port, for reading/display by a separate program. :pencil2: This is a primary focus of current coding work
+* Emit instrumented data to a port, for reading/display by a separate program.

 ## Garbage Collection
 GC is handled by the golang runtime, which has its own GC